sobaba-12/sim_and_scat/_build/classical_methods/bonds.md

 For the sake of simplicity, the remainder of this resource will only focus on non-bonded interactions.
-However, it is important to be aware that all aspects mentioned are **equally applicable** to bonded interactions.
+However, it is important to be aware that all aspects discussed are **equally applicable** to bonded interactions.